Installation

 -

-Trusted: Over 130k npm package downloads.
+Trusted: A total of over 170k npm package downloads.

 -